 Sellers should routinely track changes made to their competitors’ product listings.
 Failing to do so will most likely slow down sales velocity, followed by an eventual drop in the rankings.

-If you’d like to understand listing optimization a little more, visit our Amazon listing optimization blog.
+To understand listing optimization a little more, visit our Amazon listing optimization blog.
 Otherwise, it might be best to hire an Amazon virtual assistant and leave it up to them

 ✍️Note: When planning to sell internationally, some VAs can help to translate your product listing.
 For FBA, you can also check out Amazon’s local customer support services, and the Amazon Build International Listings (BIL) tool does a decent job too.

 The customer service end of things is relatively easy to deal with when it comes to FBA, both for the seller and the VA.
 In FBM, a virtual assistant is expected to resolve logistics-related issues.
-These could include managing and processing FBM orders, taking care of refund requests, and creating removal orders to name a few.
+These include managing and processing FBM orders, taking care of refund requests, and creating removal orders, to name a few.